Last Updated on April 20, 2021 by admin

 The challenge is that many B2B fintech marketers are afraid to get too “fresh” and risk offending their business audience.
 We counter that it’s much more offensive to bore them to death with desperately dry marketing materials that lack any real-world appeal.
 To combat this growing problem, we’ve outlined some B2B fintech marketing best practices to ensure that your marketing and content don’t…suck.

 The days of haphazard, piecemeal marketing programs are over.
-The digital landscape — where most people are consuming a majority of their information — is crowded.
+The digital landscape — where most people are consuming the majority of their information — is crowded.
 To compete, you must have a data-driven strategy that aims to meet your target audience where they are and address their most pressing problems.
+That’s why the top B2B fintech marketing best practice is to have a plan.

 Gather Data

-- Conduct a competitive analysis: Take a look at your competitors’ websites to discover what topics their content covers, where they promote that content, and how they’re interacting on social media.
+• Conduct a competitive analysis: Take a look at your competitors’ websites to discover what topics their content covers, where they promote that content, and how they interact on social media.

 Create a Messaging Matrix